 (i) SSP (Statutory Sick Pay): The COVID-19 Bill will temporarily allow SSP to be paid from the first day of sick leave, rather than the fourth day, for people who are recommended self-isolation, owing to having or suspicion of COVID-19.

 (ii) Medical Evidence for SSP: A GF Fit Note is being replaced by a notification via NHS111 which can be used as evidence for absence from work, wherever necessary.
 This notification would meet employers’ need for evidence, whilst taking pressure away from General Practices.

 (iii) Support for SSP ineligible: Since the self-employed people and employees below Lower Earnings limit are not entitled to SSP, the ‘new style’ Employment & Support Allowance and Universal Credit will be provided to such people where 1) Allowance will be payable to people directly affected by COVID-19 or recommended self-isolation, from the first day of sickness rather than the eight-day 2) Universal Credit will be claimable without a jobcentre for people directly affected by COVID-19 or recommended self-isolation.

-(iv) Hardship Fund: The Government has promised to provide local authorities with £500 million of grant to support people and households that are economically weak.
+(iv) Hardship Fund: The Government has promised to provide local authorities with £500 million of grants to support people and households that are economically weak.

 4. International Response:

 The budget has already committed £91 million to international response.
 Moreover, the budget also made available £150 million from The UK’s ODA Budget of which £75 million is an immediate component.
 The government has vowed to provide further support as the situation develops, in it’s fully coordinated global response.

 How Accountants should be prepared